setdirection/viewjs/README.md

           console.log 'Post rendered'

 ### @unbind/removeListener event_name = false, handler = ->

+    PostView.unbind 'render', handler #unbinds a particular handler PostView.unbind 'render' #unbinds all render handlers
+    PostView.unbind() #unbinds all

+**Unbinding all is not recommended** as there are many internal events.

 ### @trigger/emit event_name, args...
+Trigger a given event with an arbitrary number of arguments.

+    PostView.bind 'custom', (arg1,arg2) ->
+    PostView.trigger 'custom', arg1, arg2

 ### @before: method_name: (original_method) ->
+A simple implementation of AOP.
+A logger could be implemented as:

+    View.extend log: (method_name) ->
+      @before method_name, (next,args...) ->
+        response = next.apply @, args
+        console.log "#{@name}.#{method_name}", args, ' -> ', response
+        response

+    View.log 'set'
+    View.log 'get'

+    instance = View.create()
+    instance.set key: 'value'

+#### initialize: ->
+Triggered when the view is initialized.

 #### change: ->
+Triggered when any attribute in the view has changed.

 #### change:key: (value) ->
+Triggered when a particular key changes.

 #### ready: ->
+Triggered the first time a view is rendered.

+#### render: ->
+Triggered when a view is rendered.

 #### activated: ->
+Triggered when a route activates the view.

 #### deactivated: ->
+Triggered when a view was active, and another view is activated by a route.

 #### error: (error) ->
+Triggered when an exception is thrown.

 #### warning: (warning)
+Triggered when a warning (such as a deprecation) occurs.

 ## Env
 ### @env: env_name: ->